navneet83/Cross-platform-AES-encryption/README.md

 Cross platform 256bit AES encryption / decryption.
 ========
-This project contains the implementation of 256 bit AES encryption which works on all the platforms (C#, iOS, Android).
+This project contains the implementation of 256 bit AES encryption which works on all the platforms (C#, iOS, Android and Node.js).
 One of the key objective is to make AES work on all the platforms with simple implementation.

 <b>Platforms Supported:</b>